 Green Power Device functionality

 The PICS items in section 12 are only applicable to the GPD (GPDT0).
-They are not applicable to the other GP device types (i.e. GPDT1: X, GPDT2: X, GPDT3: X, GPDT4: X).
+They are not applicable to the other GP device types (i.e. GPDT1: X, GPDT2: X, GPDT3: X, GPDT4: X).If the GPD supports multiple SrcID (in case of ApplicationID = 0b000) or multiple Endpoints (in case of ApplicationID = 0b010), the SrcID/Endpoint supporting a given PICS item shall be indicated in the corresponding Support column.

 GPD device description support

 In Table 14, device descriptions for the GPD (GPDT0) are given.